tsgates/arch-wiki-markdown/wiki/CUPS.md

 GNOME

-If using GNOME, a possibility is to manage and configure the printer by installing system-config-printer.

-For system-config-printer to work as it should, running as root may be required, or alternatively set up a "normal" user to administer CUPS (if so follow steps 1-3).
+You can configure and manage printers by installing system-config-printer.
+This program does pull in some gnome dependencies.

+If your user does not have sufficient priviliges to administer the cups scheduler, system-config-printer will request the root password when it starts.
+You can avoid this by performing the following instructions.

-1. Create group, and add a user to it
+1. Create a group for administering the cups scheduler:

     # groupadd lpadmin

+2. Add yourself to the newly created group:

-    # usermod -aG lpadmin <username>
+    # usermod -aG lpadmin username

-2. Add lpadmin to this line in /etc/cups/cups-files.conf
+3. Tell cups to respect the newly created group:

+    /etc/cups/cups-files.conf

+     ...
-    SystemGroup sys root <insert here>
+     SystemGroup sys root lpadmin
+     ...

+4. Restart cups:

+    # systemctl restart cupsd

-3. Restart cups, log out and in again (or restart computer)
+5. Log out and log in again or restart your computer.

 KDE

 KDE users can modify their printers from the Control Center.
-Both should refer to those desktop environments' documentation for more information on how to use the interfaces.
+The kdeutils-print-manager package may need be installed if the Printers interface isn't found in the Hardware group.
+KDE users should refer to the desktop environments' documentation for more information on how to use the interface.

 Other